kennethkeim/my-group-demo/readme.md

 Here's how it works: The app requires users to register and obtain my approval to join the private group, once that is complete, they can log in and see an events page (calendar agenda view style) with all the group events, and everyone's birthdays and anniversaries.
 Users can add new events, or edit and delete existing events.
 There is also a directory page, and it simply displays everyone's contact info as entered by me in the database. (no user add/edit functionality for now)

+*Disclaimer:* A few of the auth routes and a few pieces of middleware were written by the staff over at Harvard's CS50.
+Check comments in app.py and routes.py for details.

 This project also lives at https://mygroupdemo.herokuapp.com